“Men have become the tools of their tools.” – Henry David Thoreau

 The Stocks is a single website that offers a navigable interface of several free photo websites.
 It includes other sites like:

 Okay, just one more stock photo site.
 Stock photos are important, and you don’t want to be stuck using the same ones that are repeated all over the internet.
 It’s good to have options.

 This one is recommended by my friend Benjamin Beck, and online growth strategist:

 “Finding the perfect image can make or break a post sometimes.
 It can also be really expensive paying for images in every post.
-To help keep costs down while still using high quality photos I use All The Free Stock which helps you find free stock images across several free site”
+To help keep costs down while still using high-quality photos I use All The Free Stock which helps you find free stock images across several free sites”

 LucidCharts lets you easily create and use flowcharts, UML, wireframe, mind map, and more diagrams directly.

 If you’re a visual content creator, this is a must-have.
 It makes it so easy to create quick visuals to support your written word.

 Besides, they made one of the greatest promotional videos of all time: